The best voice cloning API for developers building realtime voice AI in 2026 is

 Voice cloning is no longer a standalone feature.
 It's a component in larger voice AI systems.
 The shift from "clone a voice for a video" to "clone a voice and deploy it in a real-time agent" changes the evaluation criteria entirely.
 Latency, cost at scale, and pipeline integration matter more than clone fidelity in a demo environment.

 This is where the market is splitting.
 ElevenLabs built voice cloning as a product.
-Inworld built voice cloning as infrastructure: a capability inside a full-stack voice platform that includes TTS (#1 ranked on Artificial Analysis, Elo 1,240), STT, speech-to-speech, and intelligent model routing.
-For developers building the next generation of voice-powered applications, the infrastructure approach means fewer vendors, lower latency, and simpler architecture.
+Inworld built voice cloning as part of a research lab focused on realtime voice AI: a capability sitting alongside TTS (Realtime TTS-2 preview is the #1 realtime TTS on the Artificial Analysis Realtime TTS Arena as of May 2026), STT, the Realtime API, and the Router.
+For developers building the next generation of realtime voice applications, that approach means fewer vendors, fewer integration seams, and cross-lingual voice identity preserved across the pipeline.

 FAQ